maxistar/tonwalletapp/readme.md

 ### Todo:

 - [ ] security code form
-  - [ ] check the code validity
-  - [ ] create a model
-  - [ ] create interactions between models
-  - [ ] use security form when application starts
-  - [ ] better positioning on the page
+  - draw non active dots
-- [ ] create form to enter the secret phrase
+  - connect dots to the logic
-  - [ ] create success layout (it is not needed now)
+  - it opens a form event the code is not correct
+  - fingerprint authentication
 - [ ] settings pages
   - [ ] make "delete wallet" to be red
   - [ ] use better components for settings
   - [x] list of wallet types
   - [ ] use wallet types in code
+  - [ ] connect elements with secret phrase
+  - [ ] make feature to show the secret phrase
 - [ ] wallet activity
   - [ ] show transactions and new icon
     - [ ] format list